 - Botanyto begin to grow;

-- Botany(of a seed or plant) to put forth buds.
+- Botany(of a seed or plant) to put forth buds or shoots.

-- the young shoots of alfalfa, soybeans, etc., eaten, often raw, as a vegetable.
+- the young shoots of alfalfa, soybeans, etc., eaten as a raw vegetable.